benny-cz/wifitch/README.md

-# WiFitch Export Decryptor & Map
+# WiFitch Exports Decryptor & Maps Generator

 A tiny utility to **decrypt WiFitch export ZIPs** and **generate interactive heat-maps** from the recorded GPS data.